Slide instructions

 The importance of observing people in action

-And, you should engage with a diverse range of people, including those with disabilities.
+You should engage with a diverse range of people, including those with disabilities.

 For this presentation, I’m going to share some different stories from over the years.